isaac-w-dev/PokemonScripts/README_GPC_QUIRKS.txt

 Adding a brief waiting period when reassigning variables prevents many headaches

-No known way of introducing parameters, functions and combos must reference global variables
+Functions are capable of having parameters, but combos are not.

 LED_2 - Green
 LED_3 - Red